 Because our financial statements are denominated in U.S. dollars and we receive a portion of our revenues in other currencies, we are exposed to fluctuations in foreign currencies.
 In addition, we pay certain of our expenses in such currencies.
 Generally, we do not enter into any transactions to hedge our exposure to foreign exchange fluctuations in our foreign subsidiaries through the use of derivative instruments or otherwise.
 An appreciation or depreciation of any of these currencies relative to the U.S. dollar would result in an adverse or beneficial impact, respectively, to our financial results.
 Fluctuations in foreign currency exchange rates may also affect the levels of our AUM and, as a result, our investment advisory fees.
-On occasion, we enter into foreign currency exchange rate risk for foreign currency denominated accounts receivable in EGL.
+On occasion, we enter into foreign currency exchange forward contracts as an economic hedge against exchange rate risk for foreign currency denominated accounts receivable in EGL.
 There were no foreign currency exchange forward contracts outstanding as of December 31, 2019.